asad-sangla/sqlopsstudio/docs/carbon/task_viewlet.md

 - View the history of successful, failed or in-progress tasks.
 - View the detail of successful, failed or in-progress task.
+- Re-run a task with the same or modified configuration.
+- Save the task execution history as a manage workflow creation or documentation.

 ## Task Execution History and Detail